Celine Dion: Relationships and family

-Their professional relationship eventually turned romantic after Dion's win at the Eurovision Song Contest in Dublin in 1988, when she was 20.
+Their professional relationship eventually turned romantic after Dion's win at the Eurovision Song Contest 1988, when she was 20.
 The romance was known to only family and friends for five years, though Dion nearly revealed it in a tearful 1992 interview with journalist Lise Payette.
 Many years later, Payette penned the song "Je cherche l'ombre" for Dion's 2007 album D'elles.
 Dion and Angélil became engaged on 30 March 1993, which was Dion's 25th birthday, and made their relationship public in the liner notes of her 1993 album The Colour of My Love.
 They married on 17 December 1994, at Notre-Dame Basilica in Montreal, Quebec.
 On 5 January 2000, Dion and Angélil renewed their wedding vows in Las Vegas.

 In May 2000, Dion had two small operations at a fertility clinic in New York to improve her chances of conceiving, after deciding to use in vitro fertilization because of years of failed attempts to conceive.
 Their first son, René-Charles Angélil, was born on 25 January 2001.
 Dion suffered a miscarriage in 2009.
 In May 2010, Dion announced that she was 14 weeks pregnant with twins after a sixth treatment of in vitro fertilization.
 On Saturday, 23 October 2010, at 11:11 and 11:12 am respectively, Dion gave birth to fraternal twins by Caesarean section at St. Mary's Medical Center in West Palm Beach, Florida.
 The twins were named Eddy, after Dion's favourite French songwriter, Eddy Marnay, who had also produced her first five albums; and Nelson, after former South African president Nelson Mandela.
 She appeared with her newborn sons on the cover of 9 December 2010 issue of the Canadian edition of Hello! magazine.